Valkryst/Automated_YouTube_Downloads/README.md

 ## Important Notes

 Do not edit the `audio_urls.txt` or `video_urls.txt` files if `lockfile.tmp` exists.
 This file indicates that the script is currently running and it will most likely ignore any new URLs added to the `_urls.txt` files.

+If you add a playlist URL, it will download the entire playlist, regardless of whether the URL points to a specific video in the playlist.